 Elevation gain: 4200 metres (13,800 feet)

-How to visit: to see the sunrise, you’ll need to camp overnight.
-It’s recommended to hire a local guide for this.
-You can summit in a day without a guide.
+How to visit: To see the sunrise, you’ll need to camp overnight.
+It’s recommended that you hire a local guide for this.
+You can also do the hike in a day.

-Watching the sunrise from the peak of the Tajumulco volcano is one of my favourite memories from my time in Guatemala.
+Tajumulco is one of my all-time favourite hikes!
+Watching the sunrise from the peak of the Tajumulco volcano was one of the most spectacular sights in all of my travels.

-Having said that, the hike is still hard work as you’ll be contending with the elevation.
+Having said that, the hike is still hard work, as you’ll be contending with the high altitude and altitude sickness.
 This is the hike I found the most challenging.
-I was exhausted and for some reason, struggling with the altitude a lot more on this hike.
+I was exhausted and, for some reason, struggled with the altitude a lot more on this hike than others.

 From the summit, you can see both Guatemala and Mexico.
 It felt like we were on top of the world.
 It truly is a spectacular hike.